jackolantern11/rasp_pi_airflow/README.md

     1. Airflow versions beyond 2.6.1 will run into issues due to the package [google-re2](https://pypi.org/project/google-re2/) - wheels will fail to build on rasp pi

+7. Install other helpful packages as required by dags ex. `pip install pandas`

 ## Service Config

 Set up airflow as a service on the pi.
 When the pi restarts, airflow will restart automatically.